marchfra/caged-trainer/README.md

 To launch the app, just double click on it.
 A Terminal window will open; this is normal, as the application runs inside the Terminal.

 ### Source code

-You will need to have Python installed on your machine.
-If you don't have Python installed, you can download it from [python.org](https://python.org).

 **Using `uv` (recommended)**: if you have `uv` installed, run the application with